tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Maven

 Apache Maven provides developers a complete build lifecycle framework.
 It is used to automate the build process based on a project object model (POM).
 Maven also generates reports and stores documents with its POM repository.
-The Maven
+The Maven plug-in automates downloading artifacts from Maven repositories.

 ---